paulgb/paulbutler.org/content/posts/2021/ranked-choice-voting-for-data-scientists/index.md

 ![A screenshot showing a part of a cast-vote record from a Maine election.](cvr.png)

 Jurisdictions differ in how they deal with voter errors, such as giving two candidates the same rank (**overvote**) or skipping/omitting a ranking (**undervote**).
-NIST CVR provides a way to include both the raw marks that were found on the ballot, as well as the final interpretation of those marks.
-Bespoke formats may simply indicate “overvote”.
+NIST CVR provides a way to include both the raw marks found on the ballot and the final interpretation of those marks.
+Bespoke formats may simply indicate “overvote.”
 Knowing that a voter overvoted at a given rank is enough information to compute the tabulation.

 ## **Ballot images**

 In some jurisdictions, actual scanned images of the non-identifiable portions of each ballot are available.
-These don't provide much data of interest that isn't already in the CVR, but they can be handy for debugging data issues.
+These scans don't provide much data of interest that isn't already in the CVR, but they can be handy for debugging data issues.
 For example, this San Francisco ballot stood out in the data so I used San Francisco's ballot image dataset to see what was going on.

 ![A ballot from a San Francisco election in which a voter has drawn a heart in each candidate for each ranking.](ballot.png)